mku11/Salmon-AES-CTR/README.md

 * Maximum guaranteed file size: 2^64 bytes or limited by the backed resource (disk, memory, network).
 * Maximum drive file size: 2^64 bytes
 * Maximum number of drive files: 2^62 (64 bit nonces used for the filename and the file contents.

-### Build Status
-Salmon is currently in beta stage which means you should use your own discretion before using it in production systems.

 ### Contributions
 Code contributions are not accepted.